Sup2point0/Assort/Yu-Gi-Oh/thoughts/archetypes.md

 > power polyphony!

 Power name, power concept, power archetype.
 Akaba Reiji with this was so basass in the anime, it was unreal.
 For sure one of the scariest antagonist decks.
 Names are a little wack, but the references to corporate positions is brilliant.
-[Dark Contract](~) is a flawless fit.
+[Dark Contract<sup>↗</sup>](https://yugipedia.com/wiki/Dark_Contract) is a flawless fit.
 I haven’t seen it much in actual Yu-Gi-Oh, but it’s definitely a Deck that takes a lot of brain juice.

 <br>